 There are two major variations of Kilao – one is apricot kernel kilao and the other is made by using walnut kernel.
 Yet another variation, that is recently introduced, is Honey made apricot and walnut Kilao.

 Ingredients for Kilao:

 The main ingredient used to make kilao is grape that usually comes in white and black color although there are some slightly diverse types available as well.
 The other ingredients include walnut kernel and/or apricot kernel.
 The final product obviously is a result of the type and kind of ingredient used during the process of making the product.

 Kilao is the specialty of both regions and the ingredients used to make Kilao are grown in abundance.
 There is a special time of the year and that is when the grapes are ready to pick.
 Usually it is the beginning of autumn season in September.

 The grapes are picked around September and crushed manually to extract juice.
 The juice is then stored in an available vessel for at least one week to filter out and then heated to make a thick syrup or pulp.

 Apricot and walnut shelling is the second step followed by threading them separately in a string.
 The only dry fruit used are walnuts and apricot which are beaded into a strong thread of varying length.

-Initially there was a trend of taking the treaded of maximum size, the maximum size they could handle but now the trend has changed, and the string are much shorter, which equals to a string that roughly carries 1kg of walnuts of apricot kernels.
+The length of string equals to something that roughly carries 1kg of walnuts or apricot kernels.
 The single string along with the dry fruits and the grape syrup is called Khomon in Chitrali Language.

 The thread and needle used are not fixed but it is made sure that it should have strength to hold a kg of dry fruit.
 The quilting needle with large eye is used which is not sterilized before using it to thread these dry fruits.